-Once your child has built their name as I mentioned we will be using this activity regularly throughout the early learning years forming each of the phonemes, digraphs and trigraphs as well as the initial sight words, building the memory association with the letters further.
-Repeating a familar learning experience “Building letters to make our name” in this instance and adapting for learning new concepts “phonics and sight words” makes it easier to learn as the child doesn’t have to learn a new skill or method of learning but just the new knowledge.
+Once your child has built their name as I mentioned we will be using this activity regularly throughout the early learning years forming each of the phonemes, digraphs, and trigraphs as well as the initial sight words, building the memory associated with the letters further.
+Repeating a familiar learning experience “Building letters to make our name” in this instance and adapting for learning new concepts “phonics and sight words” makes it easier to learn as the child doesn’t have to learn a new skill or method of learning but just the new knowledge.

 Even more ideas about learning to read, write and spell Names

 - Name Spider Webs